vikramriyer/vikramriyer.github.io/_posts/2019-07-14-machine-learning-to-production.md

 Each of the rows above describe the status of a __queue__ at a particular point in time.

-### InfluxDB
+### TSDB
 Now Most of the data that we collect at Acceldata is time-series based and it only makes sense to store it in a time series database.
-Since the predictions are time-series based i.e. the forecasts are timestamps in the future displaying the queue usage, all the predictions are written to InfluxDB.
+Since the predictions are time-series based i.e. the forecasts are timestamps in the future displaying the queue usage, all the predictions are written to TSDB.
 We acknowledge the fact that no one can be perfect.
 So along with the predictions, we make sure to predict the upper and lower bounds of the queue usage so as to give the business user a perspective of how much variance one can expect.

 ### ML Pipeline
 - Clean and Preprocess the data and get it ready to pass to a time-series model.
 - Train the model and based on error criteria ([discussed below](#evaluation-of-the-models)), choose the best model
 - Forecast predictions, upper bound as well as lower bounds
-- Prepare data to write into InfluxDB
+- Prepare data to write into TSDB
 A detailed explanation for each of the Machine Learning Steps involved is discussed [later](#looking-at-the-machine-learning-pipeline-in-detail) in this post.

 ### Dashboard
 Finally, time to see the results!
 A Data Science project is incomplete without visualisation.
-The predicted data that is pumped into InfluxDB is rendered to the UI and below is how the predictions look like.
+The predicted data that is pumped into TSDB is rendered to the UI and below is how the predictions look like.

 The below images show 2 queues i.e. DEFAULT and LLAP which are sub-queues under root queue.
 The first image merges the __actual queue usage__ and __predicted queue usage__ for the current day.
 The second image is the predictions for the next day.
 The number of days to predict in the future is a configurable param that is present in the [data model section](#data-model).